 Pet Relief Area

 - SJC has animal relief areas.
 Three are located outside; one north of Terminal A ticketing area, one north of Terminal B ticketing area, and one south of the Hourly Lot 2 parking garage.
 Additionally, there is one located inside the terminal within the passenger walkway between Gates 16 & 17.
 [Map of Pet Relief Areas]

 - All airport restrooms are equipped with stalls for persons with disabilities and infant diaper changing stations as well.

-- Individuals assisting passengers with disabilities are allowed beyond the screener checkpoints at the airline's discretion.
+- Individuals assisting passengers with disabilities may be allowed beyond the screener checkpoints at the airline's discretion.
 These individuals may be required to present themselves at the airlines' check-in desk and receive a "pass" allowing them to go through the screener checkpoint without a ticket.